 If you are a beginner wanting to learn WordPress or a Student who wants to try WordPress for their college project InstaWP is the best to start with.
 It makes it super convenient and encourages learners and beginners to start from ground zero with easy access to WordPress.

-The service is designed such that new users don’t find it overwhelming at first.
+The service is designed so new users don’t find it overwhelming initially.
 Even if you get stuck somewhere while using WordPress.
-Here’s a useful resource that can help you understand how things work with WordPress.
+Here’s a valuable resource that can help you understand how things work with WordPress.

 Developers & Testers